MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **Additional Information**

-Subscribed events will be sent to the configured webhook URL.
+Subscribed events are sent to the configured webhook URL.

 After initial onboarding, the attributes shown below may be altered by the client at any time.

-&emsp;• **Status (Is webhook enabled)** Shows if a webhook URL endpoint is enabled.
+&emsp;• **Status (Is webhook enabled):** shows if a webhook URL endpoint is enabled

-&emsp;• **Notification Email**  Email addresses that receives the webhook push notifications.
+&emsp;• **Notification email:** email addresses which receive the webhook push notifications

-&emsp;• **Webhook Events** Subscribe or unsubscribe to events.
+&emsp;• **Webhook events:** subscribe or unsubscribe to events

-**Events:** that are pending for approval cannot be modified while in review process.
+**Note:** Pending subscription requests cannot be modified while in the review process.

 [Contact Us](https://www.fiserv.com/en/about-fiserv/contact-us.html) to edit or update any additional details.